-If it’s inspiration, you are looking for, then Dan Heroy should be all the inspiration anyone needs to excel in the music industry.
-Dan is self-educated in the art of producing awesome sound tracks, Writing catchy meaningful song lyrics created for his latest projects “I Swear” and “Lovesick 101”
+If it’s the inspiration, you are looking for, then Dan Heroy should be all the inspiration anyone needs to excel in the music industry.
+Dan is self-educated in the art of producing awesome soundtracks, Writing catchy meaningful song lyrics created for his latest projects “I Swear” and “Lovesick 101”

-His debut album “Sounds Of A Burning Heart” released back in 2013 meet with fans and reviewer’s approvals and is still making waves in 2015.
+His debut album “Sounds Of A Burning Heart” released back in 2013 meets with fans and reviewer’s approvals and is still making waves in 2015.

 “You have an awesome sound going on with your music Dan… I’m a great fan of synthesizers.
 And your new single “I Swear” is an example of what can be done with electronic synthesizers, awesome drum beats and accompanying lyrics.
 Do you have any formal education in music, or are you a self-educated in music production, how did you get started?